Curators' Professor of Music, Music History, Music Composition and Harpsichord

 Harbach has toured extensively as both concert organist and harpsichordist throughout the United States and Canada, and overseas in Belgium, Bosnia, Croatia, Czech Republic, Germany, Hungary, Italy, Japan, Korea, Romania, Serbia and Russian Siberia.
-Her lively performances and recordings have captured the imagination of many American composers, and the body of work written for and dedicated to Harbach is substantial.
+Her lively performances and recordings have captured the imagination of many American composers.
+The body of work written for and dedicated to Harbach is substantial.
 Musical America has called her “nothing short of brilliant,” and Gramophone has cited her as an “acknowledged interpreter – and, indeed, muse – of modern harpsichord music.”
 She was host of the weekly television music series Palouse Performance seen throughout the Inland Northwest.

 Barbara Harbach initiated Women in the Arts-St. Louis, a celebration of the achievements of women creators.
 Over 800 events by various cultural organizations in the St. Louis region provided audiences with new and historical examples of the work of women writers, composers and artists.
-In 2006 for her work Women in the Arts-St. Louis she was the recipient of the Arts Education Award from the Missouri Arts Council; the Missouri Citizen for the Arts Award; the Yellow Rose Award from the Zonta International Club of St. Louis; and the University of Missouri-St. Louis, College of Fine Arts and Communication, Faculty Excellence Award.
-In 2007 she was awarded the Hellenic Spirit Foundation Award, and in 2011 she was awarded the Grand Center Visionary Award for “Successful Working Artist,” the Argus Foundation Award, and YWCA Leader of Distinction Award in the Arts.
+In 2006, for her work Women in the Arts-St. Louis, she was the recipient of the Arts Education Award from the Missouri Arts Council; the Missouri Citizen for the Arts Award; the Yellow Rose Award from the Zonta International Club of St. Louis; and the University of Missouri-St. Louis, College of Fine Arts and Communication, Faculty Excellence Award.
+In 2007 she was awarded the Hellenic Spirit Foundation Award, and in 2011 she was awarded the Grand Center Visionary Award for “Successful Working Artist,” the Argus Foundation Award, and the YWCA Leader of Distinction Award in the Arts.
 In 2014 Harbach was named a University of Missouri Curators’ Professor of Music as well as National Arts Associate Distinguished Member of Sigma Alpha Iota, Buffalo Chapter.

 link: Women in the Arts